Strong Disorder for Stochastic Heat Flow and 2D Directed Polymers: Strategy of the proof of the main theorem

+\end{proposition} \begin{remark} The proof of this proposition relies on a change of measure argument, which we detail in \Cref{sec:keyprop}.
+An important step in this argument is the choice of an event \(A_N\) which is atypical under \(\PP\) but typical under the size-biased measure \(\tPP\) defined in \eqref{eq:size-biased} below (see for instance \Cref{prop:change} and \Cref{prop:key2}).
+This is the only step at which the method becomes inherently model-specific (see \cite{JL24a,JL25} for the case of transient dimensions).
+However, we propose a ``canonical'' way of choosing the event \(A_N\), we refer to \Cref{sec:proxy} for details. \end{remark}

-We view \Cref{prop:key} as an estimate in the (upper) critical window, \textit{i.e.}\ we will use it for~\(\th\) large but fixed, in order to apply a ``finite-volume criterion'' in the next step.
-We deduce from \eqref{eq:key-eq} a corresponding bound on a fractional moment of \(Z_N^{\beta_N,\w}(f)\):
+We view \Cref{prop:key} as an estimate in the (upper) critical window, that is, we will use it for~\(\th\) large but fixed, in order to apply a ``finite-volume criterion'' in the next step.
+Let us now deduce from~\eqref{eq:key-eq} a corresponding bound on a fractional moment of \(Z_N^{\beta_N,\w}(f)\):

 thanks to the following general result.